 Both the House of Commons and the House of Lords sit in the sumptuous Palace of Westminster, a neo-Gothic confection dating from the...

 The brick-vaulted cafe and restaurant in the crypt of St John's Smith Square is a lovely spot for a meal or a coffee.
 It opens on...

 St Mary-at-Lambeth, Lambeth Palace Rd · interesting places nearby

 Garden Museum information

 Housed in the disused church of St Mary-at-Lambeth, this peaceful, green-fingered museum takes a close look at the 17th-century father-and-son Tradescant team, widely travelled gardeners to Charles I and Charles II.
 Its trump card, though, is charming knot garden , a replica of a 17th-century formal garden, with topiary hedges clipped into an intricate, twirling design.
 The museum was schedule to close at the time of writing for major renovations; it will not reopen till spring 2017.

-Captain William Bligh (of mutinous Bounty fame) is buried here (he lived and died nearby at 100 Lambeth Rd).
+Captain William Bligh (of mutinous Bounty fame) is buried here in the churchyard – he lived and died nearby at 100 Lambeth Rd.
 The excellent cafe serves vegetarian food.
-Temporary exhibitions are also staged and tours are reserved for the last Tuesday of the month at 2pm.